-A comparison by study programme shows 3 country clusters - see overleaf for Figure 4.5, chart (a).
+A comparison by study programme shows 3 country clusters - see Figure 4.5, chart (a).

-- In the first group, a differentiation between all students, Bachelor students and Master students leads to no differences in the gender balance.
-II countries fit into this pattern. - In a 2nd group, the share of women going on to Master programmes is lower than for Bachelor programmes.
+- In the first group, a differentiation between all students, Bachelor students and Masters students leads to no differences in the gender balance.
+11 countries fit into this pattern. - In a second group, the share of women going on to Master programmes is lower than for Bachelor programmes.
 This is the case for Sweden, Malta, Austria, Spain, Norway and Denmark.
 At the same time, the share of female students at Master level is only below 50% in 3 of these countries. - In the 3rd group, the opposite is true.
-In the case of Latvia, Romania, Estonia, Portugal, the Slovak Republic and the Czech Republic the share of women in Master programmes is higher than that of men and, indeed, is not lower than 60%.
+In the case of Latvia, Romania, Estonia, Portugal, Slovakia and Czech Republic the share of women in Master programmes is higher than for men and, indeed, is not lower than 60%.